Manual of Procedure III. Interim Meeting

 The Naming Committee is appointed on Spring Yearly Meeting Day, and served for one year or until a new Committee is appointed.
 The Naming Committee usually presents its recommendations to Interim Meeting on Summer Yearly Meeting Day.
 At any time the Naming Committee may present to Interim Meeting nominations to fill vacancies on the Search Committee that occur during the year.

 The Search Committee is composed of six persons, two appointed each year to serve a three-year term.
-They are nominated by an ad hoc Naming Committee (appointed by Interim Meeting) and forwarded to the Yearly Meeting for approval.
+They are nominated by an ad hoc Naming Committee and appointed by Interim Meeting.
 Their service begins immediately after the Annual Session of Baltimore Yearly Meeting.
 Search Committee members attend Interim Meeting.
 No person may serve for more than six consecutive years.
 The Committee may not co-opt additional members.

 The Search Committee nominates persons to serve as Presiding Clerk, Recording Clerk, Clerk of Interim Meeting, Recording Clerk of Interim Meeting, Treasurer, Assistant Treasurer, members of the Supervisory Committee, and members of the Nominating Committee.
+In order to fill these positions with Friends well qualified to best serve the Yearly Meeting, the committee not only strives to consider each individual’s experience and spiritual gifts, but also strives to draw these gifted Friends from diverse age groups, genders, racial identities, ethnicities, and geographical regions.
 These nominations are proposed to Interim Meeting and, if approved, are forwarded to the Yearly Meeting.
-The Search Committee usually presents these nominations on behalf of Interim Meeting at the Yearly Meeting sessions.
+The Search Committee usually presents these nominations on behalf of Interim Meeting at Annual Session.

 The Search Committee usually reports to Interim Meeting on Summer Yearly Meeting Day.
 If the Search Committee is able to fill any remaining vacancies after Summer Yearly Meeting Day, it may bring these nominations directly to the Yearly Meeting sessions.
 At any time the Committee may present to Interim Meeting nominations to fill vacancies which occur during the year.